Qovery/scaleway-api-rs/docs/ServersApi.md

 ## update_ip

-> crate::models::ScalewayBaremetalV1Ip update_ip(zone, server_id, ip_id, inline_object4)
+> models::ScalewayPeriodBaremetalPeriodV1PeriodIp update_ip(zone, server_id, ip_id, update_ip_request)
 Update IP

-Configure ip associated with the given server ID and ipID.
-You can use this method to set a reverse dns for an IP.
+Configure the IP address associated with the server ID and IP ID.
+You can use this method to set a reverse DNS for an IP address.

 ### Parameters